11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 By targeting the right keywords, you can bring in high-quality leads that are more likely to convert into sales.

-Keyword research can offer important information about the questions, issues, and solutions that your target audience is seeking for.
+Keyword research can offer important information about the questions, issues, and solutions that your target audience is seeking.
 It should be the core basis of your SEO efforts and guide you in developing content strategies.

-There are three elements of good keyword research: relevance, difficulty, search intent, and volume.
+There are three elements of effective keyword research: relevance, difficulty, search intent, and volume.

 For example, you own an online store that sells running shoes.
 You want to rank for the keyword “women’s running shoes” as it is more relevant and specific to your products as compared to targeting “shoes for women” — which is a broader keyword and encompasses a wider category of shoes.